mbakunas/Azure-HubSpoke/README.md

 ### Spoke VNet(s)

-This soltion deploys spokes that with the following subnuts:
+This solution deploys spokes that with the following subnets:

 * AzureBastionSubnet for the Azure Bastion (optional)
 * A subnet for the application gateways (optional)